A-E-Hamed/partners-pro/README.md

-# Partners-Pro
+# Partners-Pro Assessment

-This project contains both the frontend and backend for the Partners-Pro application.
+This project contains both the frontend and backend for the Partners-Pro Assessment.

 ## Prerequisites